AdobeDocs/commerce-extensibility/src/pages/events/consume-events-examples/runtime-action-commerce-callback.md

 event_payload = params.data.value
 ```

 The event payload for this event may not contain the saved order's extension attributes.
-In that case, the extension attributes can be fetched for the specific order using a Commerce API call:
+If needed, the extension attributes can be fetched for the specific order captured by the event using a Commerce API call:

 ```js
   const oauth = getCommerceOauthClient(